Dean Watkins Psychotherapist

 It’s a structured yet flexible process designed to help you understand your patterns, respond to them more compassionately, and build a life that reflects what really matters to you.

-🧭 The 4 Steps to Working With Imposter Feelings
+The 4 Steps to Working With Anxiety & Self-Doubt

 1. Awareness: Seeing the Pattern Clearly